CleverRaven/Cataclysm-DDA/doc/DEVELOPER_TOOLING.md

 precede Python 3 in the path, otherwise scripts that are intended to run with Python 2 might not work.

-Then add the following CMake options with the correct paths to generate the compilation database, and build the CDDA source and the custom clang-tidy executable with `mingw32-make`.
+Then add the following CMake options to generate the compilation database (substitute values inside `<>` with the actual paths), and build the CDDA source and the custom clang-tidy executable with `mingw32-make`.
 In this tutorial we run CMake and `mingw32-make` in the `build` subdirectory.

 ```sh
 -DCMAKE_EXPORT_COMPILE_COMMANDS=ON